 OUR WORK ON DIGITAL PATHOLOGY

-The College fully supports the adoption of technologies that have the potential to improve patient care and support pathologists, though understand that implementation will require investment.
-Only a handful of UK trusts are using digital pathology currently, and to grow digital pathology requires infrastructure including IT systems (an estimated figure of £2–4m for a large hospital), staffing and training a cohort of pathologists to be expert in digital pathology This is why we have developed a high level strategy for the implementation of diagnostic digital pathology that provides a framework for considering the implications for diagnostic practice, training and assessment.
+The College fully supports the adoption of technologies that have the potential to improve patient care and support pathologists, though understanding that implementation will require investment.
+Only a handful of UK trusts are using digital pathology currently, and to grow digital pathology requires infrastructure including IT systems (an estimated figure of £2–4m for a large hospital), staffing and training a cohort of pathologists to be expert in digital pathology This is why we have developed a high-level strategy for the implementation of diagnostic digital pathology that provides a framework for considering the implications for diagnostic practice, training and assessment.

 - the perceived advantages and limitations of digital pathology in diagnosis

 - the need for a coordinated approach to the use of digital pathology in training, examinations and service delivery

 - a proposal for the national coordination of advice and guidance for those using, or intending to develop digital pathology.

 The need for further research and evaluation of the technology is recognised.
 The work will initially relate to cellular pathology, cytopathology, veterinary pathology, paediatric and perinatal pathology and neuropathology.
 This does not preclude other specialist areas from taking this forward in the future.

 College advice on the technical and practical aspects of implementing digital pathology have been developed by members of the Informatics Advisory Group and the Cellular Pathology SAC.
 Download the draft guidelines below.